 If members of the campus community have reason to believe a student is missing for more than 24 hours, they should immediately contact the Security Department.
-Campus Security will take the report and provide the information to the Vice President for Student Affairs.
-If less than 24 hours, they should contact Campus Security, the Associate Vice President for Student Affairs or a Resident Hall Director.
-The report will be made available to Campus Security and the Vice President for Student Affairs.
+Campus Security will take the report and provide the information to the Vice President for Catholic Culture and Student Life.
+If less than 24 hours, they should contact Campus Security, the Associate Vice President for Student Life or a Resident Hall Director.
+The report will be made available to Campus Security and the Vice President for Catholic Culture and Student Life.

-Upon receiving a report of the possibility (less than 24 hours) of a student being missing, the Vice President for Student Affairs will initiate an investigation utilizing the Campus Life staff.
+Upon receiving a report of the possibility (less than 24 hours) of a student being missing, the Vice President for Catholic Culture ad Student Life will initiate an investigation utilizing the Campus Life staff.
 The investigation will involve contacting pertinent faculty and friends for last-known whereabouts and contacting the immediate family or guardian.

 If a student is known to be missing for more than 24 hours, or less than 24 hours but with evidence of possible abduction, the Fort Wayne Police Department will be notified, and the university will cooperate with the investigation as requested.
-In cases where local law enforcement is notified, the Vice President for Student Affairs will also notify the Vice President for Academic Affairs and the President of the university.
+In cases where local law enforcement is notified, the Vice President for Catholic Culture and Student Life will also notify the Vice President for Academic Affairs and the President of the university.